Discover more at Treasurer's House

 Find out when Treasurer's House is open, how to get here, the things to see and do and more.

-Inside the period rooms, 1920s design elements mingle with modern touches to create a timeless Christmas and you're invited to wander at your own pace, making memories as you explore.
+Step into the period rooms and experience the bespoke design of this festive makeover.
+You're invited to explore at your own pace, taking in the ambience of each space in turn.
 Many of the decorations are hand made by the talented team of volunteers who decorate the house.
-This season is the biggest Christmas yet.

 Drop in anytime between 11am and 4pm (last entry 3.15pm), booking not required and tours are paused during the festive season.

-Visit the basement café and take advantage of the festive flavours on the daily menu, from toasted sandwiches and freshly baked scones and cakes to hot drinks with a splash of syrup or toppings.
+Visit the cafe downstairs and escape the hustle and bustle of York city centre.
+Make the most of the festive flavours on the daily menu, from hot sandwiches to freshly baked scones and cakes to hot drinks with a splash of syrup or toppings, mince pies and other seasonal treats.

 Here's a selection of some of the decorations and rooms from the previous few years as a hint of what you might expect...